IITIO Conference 2018

 Donna A. Williams is a founding member of IITIO, the organizer of Inter-tribal trade missions and conferences, and a Board member of IITIO, Inc., the US 501(c)(3) charitable corporation.
 Donna has worked as a manager (National Council for Aboriginal Federal Employees), as a policy analyst (Racism-Free Workplace Strategy, Human Resources and Social Development Canada), and as English editor at the Office of the Auditor General of Canada.
 Donna ran a freelance translation business and a tiny English as a Second Language school in Montreal.
 She has also worked as a post-production translator at a studio, doing subtitling and dubbing to produce English versions of overseas films and children’s cartoons.
 Donna has cooked up quite the diploma salad, holding a PhD in Translation Studies with a Specialization in Canadian Studies — University of Ottawa, an MA Traductologie (Translation Theory) — Université de Montréal, a BA in Humanistic Studies and a DipEd — the latter two both from McGill University.
 Donna also started, but never managed to assemble a jury and complete the dissertation for, a combo Film Studies/PhD Humanities degree at Concordia University.
 Donna is a CT (professionally Certified Translator, with official seal) at the Association of Translators and Interpreters of Ontario.
 She speaks and writes several languages and is a big fan of Opera and tennis dresses.
 Donna has a particular interest in how the modern versions of surviving Indigenous languages can be tapped for solutions to a range of current world problems, such as what to have for dinner, how we can all get along, and how we can start properly stewarding our planet’s life.
 Donna is a proud member of the Choctaw Nation of Oklahoma.
 She hopes to see the economies and cultures of North America’s Indigenous nations thrive and prosper in free exchange with their cousins across all borders.

-Miranda Pugh is the Executive Director of Advancement for the Queen’s University Faculty of Law, leading fundraising and alumni relations programs and supporting the vision for the faculty’s future academic trajectory.
-Originally from southeastern Oklahoma, Miranda is a proud member of the Citizen Band Potawatomi Nation.
+Originally from southeastern Oklahoma, Miranda Pugh is a proud member of the Citizen Band Potawatomi Nation.
 A 2004 graduate of Cornell University with a B.S. in Industrial and Labor Relations, she began her career in major gift fundraising, most notably serving for more than five years as Director of Development at The University of Tulsa, where she played a key role in the University’s pivotal $700 million “Embrace the Future” capital campaign.

 In 2014, Miranda obtained her J.D. with academic honors from The University of Tulsa College of Law, receiving numerous awards, including being named Trial Competitor of the Year.
 She was called to the Oklahoma Bar in 2015 and, in 2016, launched a successful oil and gas legal title practice before joining Needham and Associates, an Oklahoma-based law firm.
 Her past roles also include serving for two years as President of a Tulsa technology business, Spectrum Services, growing the company from start-up to more than $1 million of annual revenue.

-Miranda relocated to Montreal, Quebec, in 2018 to be with her partner, a French and Canadian citizen.
+Miranda lived in Montreal, Quebec from 2018 to 2025.
 In addition to her professional accomplishments, Miranda has spent years in commitment to volunteer service.
 In 2005 she served as a middle school English teacher in Ombalantu, Namibia, with Harvard’s WorldTeach program.
-She continued her commitment to global education and conservation during her long tenure as the Chairman of the Board and Fundraising Director for Think Elephants International.
+She continued her commitment to global education and conservation throughout her long tenure as the Chairman of the Board and Fundraising Director for Think Elephants International.

 Miranda Pugh